Skip to main content

 A man running on fall foliage near a lake.

 Fall weather is often the sweet spot for running.
-With the sweltering, muggy moles of summer runs in the rearview mirror and the frigid winds and icy roads of the winter yet to come, autumn has bright, sunny skies, and dry, crisp air that leaves your lungs and legs feeling like you could float along the roads or trails for miles upon miles.
+With the sweltering, muggy summer runs in the rearview mirror and the frigid winds and icy roads of the winter yet to come, autumn has bright, sunny skies and dry, crisp air that leaves your lungs and legs feeling like you could float along the roads or trails for miles upon miles.
 Fall is an ideal season to run a marathon or step up your training before the darkness and cold of winter descends.

 That said, fall weather can be variable — bridging the gap between the hot summer, where you aim to wear as little as you can get away with, and the freezing winter, where you’re decked out in multiple layers to cover every inch of exposed skin.
 Your fall running wardrobe should have light, breathable options for shorts, pants, short- and long-sleeved tops, and a light running jacket or vest.
 Depending on the climate in which you live and your personal preference, running gloves and a thin hat can also be helpful.
-To help you fully enjoy each and every run this fall in comfort, our top picks for the best fall running clothes for men are below.
+To help you fully enjoy each and every run this fall in comfort, our top picks for the best fall running gear for men are below.

-Best Long-Sleeved Shirt: Ibex Journey
+Best long-sleeved shirt: Ibex Journey

 An Ibex Journey long-sleeve shirt in olive variant.